joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 <div>

 The `data` property of the NativeMenuItem class allows you to reference an arbitrary object in each item.
-For example, in an “Open Recent” menu, you could assign the File object for each document to each menu item.
+For example, in an "Open Recent" menu, you could assign the File object for each document to each menu item.

     var file:File = File.applicationStorageDirectory.resolvePath("GreatGatsby.pdf")